c0deous/inchk/README.md

 # Inchk

-Inchk (Internet Check) is a small utility written in python that quickly checks your network access.
-The only dependency is ANSI enabled (which should be default on linux).
+Inchk (Internet Check) is a small utility written in python that quickly checks the scope of your network access.
+The only dependency is Pyping (pip install pyping, apt-get install python-pyping)

+Logic Path:
-It takes the following steps to determine your network access Ping Main Host (google.com default) if failed then...
+   Test Main Host (google.com default) if failed then...
-Ping Main DNS (8.8.8.8 default) if Main DNS ping succeeds then... confirm by resolving with nslookup... if Main DNS ping fails then... lookup gateway and attempt to ping... if fails...
+     Test Main DNS (8.8.8.8 default)
+     if fails then...
+       lookup gateway and attempt to ping...
+       if fails then...
-You are not connected to a functional network
+         You are not connected to a functional LAN network

-In the future there will be a working -f option that will ping secondary hostnames and IP addresses.
+In the future there will be a working -f option that will test a secondary set of hostnames and IP addresses.
 I find that the default test is sufficient.

-Copyright 2015 Jesse Wallace
+Copyright 2016 Jesse Wallace (@c0deous) - business@c0deo.us
-c0deous.business@gmail.com

 This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by